 Sleeps 4 - 3 bedrooms 2 shower /bathrooms

-A very spacious kitchen/dining room with a Range Master electric oven and 5 ring gas hob, microwave, dishwasher, under counter fridge.
-Coffee maker ?
-Nespresso etc.
+Kitchen - very spacious kitchen/dining room with a Range Master electric oven and 5 ring gas hob, microwave, dishwasher, under counter fridge and Nespresso coffee machine.

-Dining area with dining table and chairs to be able to admire the views ? glass doors open out to the terrace.
+Dining area - with dining table and chairs with glass doors opening out to the sunny terrace.
 A wood burning stove divides the dining room and the sitting room where there are sofas and chairs and again glass doors out to the terrace.

 Ample safe lock up storage for mountain bikes etc.